Charlotte Aïssé

 Charlotte Aïssé (a corruption of Haïdé; c.
-1694 – 13 March 1733), French letter-writer, was the daughter of a Circassian chief, and was born about 1694.
+1694 – 13 March 1733) was a French letter-writer and the daughter of a Circassian chief.

 Life

-Her father's palace was pillaged by the Turks, and as a child of four years old she was sold to the comte Charles de Ferriol, the French ambassador at Constantinople.
+Her father's palace was pillaged by the Turks, and as a child of four years old she was sold to the comte Charles de Ferriol, the French ambassador at Constantinople (see Crimean slave trade).
 She was brought up in Paris by Ferriol's sister-in-law, Marie-Angélique de Tencin, with her own sons, Antoine de Ferriol de Pont-de-Veyle (1697–1774) and d'Argental (1700–1788).
 Her great beauty and romantic history made her the fashion, and she attracted the notice of the regent, Philip II, Duke of Orléans, whose offers she had the strength of mind to refuse.
 She formed a deep and lasting attachment to Blaise-Marie d'Aydie (1692–1761), a knight of Malta, by whom she had a daughter.
 She died in Paris.